Health Professional Preparation Program

 LPN = Licensed Practical Nurse

 This is the first level of nursing professionals.
 Education and training to become an LPN takes between 2 and 3 years.
 This program is not available at Shoreline Community College.
-Some local schools who offer LPN training are: Everett CC, Lake Washington Technical College, North Seattle CC, Renton Technical College, and South Seattle CC.
+Some local schools who offer LPN training are: Everett Community College, Lake Washington Institute of TechnologyTechnical, North Seattle College, Renton Technical College and South Seattle College.

 RN = Registered Nurse